python35/IINTS/README.md

 ---

 ## 🌜 Project History
-IINTS was created in 2024 as a personal project to learn more about insulin pumps and their mechanics.
+IINTS was created in **2024** as a personal project to learn more about insulin pumps and their mechanics.
 As someone with 13 years of experience living with diabetes, I was curious about how these devices work and wanted to build one myself.
 While not intended as a commercial alternative, I am sharing this project as an open-source learning experience for anyone interested in electronics, programming, and medical technology.

+---

-## 🚀 Milestones:
+🚀 **Milestones:**
-📌 May 2024 – First working prototype using Raspberry Pi Pico 📌 July 2024 – Added OLED display and user interface
+📌 **May 2024** – First working prototype using Raspberry Pi Pico
+📌 **July 2024** – Added OLED display and user interface
-📌 December 2024 – Introduced microstepping for improved precision
+📌 **December 2024** – Introduced microstepping for improved precision
-📌 April 2025 – Showcasing at Coolest Projects Belgium
+📌 **April 2025** – Showcasing at **Coolest Projects Belgium**

+💡 **Special Thanks**
+A huge thank you to the **coaches of CoderDojo Genk and Hasselt** for their incredible guidance and support throughout this project.
+Their mentorship has been invaluable in helping me bring this idea to life! 🙌
 ---

 ## 📌 Features